lewisje1991/form3-api-client/README.md

 1. Create a package so it can be used as a lib in another project
 2. Create basic structure of client
 3. Documentation for delete does not match deleting a non existant resource is a 204 not 404. (also additional errors like invalid guid)
+4. Cannot do health checks with curl on api